 Surgery for Birthmarks in Children

 Dermatologists may determine that a birthmark should be removed for medical reasons, or parents may elect to have a child’s birthmark removed for cosmetic reasons.
-Plastic surgeons at Hassenfeld Children's Hospital of New York at NYU Langone use special reconstructive techniques to minimize scarring and ensure an aesthetically pleasing, natural-looking result.
+Plastic surgeons at Hassenfeld Children’s Hospital at NYU Langone use special reconstructive techniques to minimize scarring and ensure an aesthetically pleasing, natural-looking result.

 Reasons for Birthmark Removal Surgery